GaloisInc/galua/README.md

 Breakpoints on load
 ===================

 To set a breakpoint before loading a file add a section to your configuration file.
+The configuration file is `config.txt` in the current directory.

 Breakpoints go into the `breakpoints` section.
 This section should be a list.
 Each element of the list starts with a lua chunk name.
 Lua prefixes filenames with `@`.